Managed security service

 In computing, managed security services (MSS) are network security services that have been outsourced to a service provider.
 A company providing such a service is a managed security service provider (MSSP) The roots of MSSPs are in the Internet Service Providers (ISPs) in the mid to late 1990s.
 Initially, ISP(s) would sell customers a firewall appliance, as customer premises equipment (CPE), and for an additional fee would manage the customer-owned firewall over a dial-up connection.

 According to recent industry research, most organizations (74%) manage IT security in-house, but 82% of IT professionals said they have either already partnered with, or plan to partner with, a managed security service provider.

 Businesses turn to managed security services providers to alleviate the pressures they face daily related to information security such as targeted malware, customer data theft, skills shortages and resource constraints.

 Managed security services (MSS) are also considered the systematic approach to managing an organization's security needs.
 The services may be conducted in-house or outsourced to a service provider that oversees other companies' network and information system security.
 Functions of a managed security service include round-the-clock monitoring and management of intrusion detection systems and firewalls, overseeing patch management and upgrades, performing security assessments and security audits, and responding to emergencies.
 There are products available from a number of vendors to help organize and guide the procedures involved.
 This diverts the burden of performing the chores manually, which can be considerable, away from administrators.

 Industry research firm, Forrester Research, identified the 14 most significant vendors in the global market in 2018 with its 23-criteria evaluation of managed security service providers (MSSPs)--identifying Accenture, IBM, Dell SecureWorks, Trustwave, AT&T, Verizon, Deloitte, Wipro and others as the leaders in the MSSP market.
 Newcomers to the market include a number of smaller providers used to protect homes, small businesses, and high networth clients.

-Early History of Managed Security Services
+The IT partner intelligence source compuBase has identified more than 35,000 MSSPs worldwide (without Asia), and this number continues to grow as more VARs become MSPs and more MSPs offer Managed Security Services.

+Early history

 An early example of an outsourced and off-site MSSP service is US West !NTERACT Internet Security.
 The security service didn't require the customer to purchase any equipment and no security equipment was installed at the customers premises.
-The service is considered a MSSP offering in that US West retained ownership of the firewall equipment and the firewalls were operated from their own Internet Point of Presence (PoP) The service was based on Check Point Firewall-1 equipment.
+The service is considered an MSSP offering in that US West retained ownership of the firewall equipment and the firewalls were operated from their own Internet Point of Presence (PoP) The service was based on Check Point Firewall-1 equipment.
 Following over a year long beta introduction period, the service was generally available by early 1997.
 The service also offered managed Virtual Private Networking (VPN) encryption security at launch.